Law of Cosines Calculator

 Understanding Triangle Cases

-- Given: Sides $a$ and $b$, and the angle $C$ between them
+- Given: Sides $a$ and $b$, Angle $C$

-- Find: Side $c$, angles $A$ and $B$
+- Find: Side $c$, Angles $A$ and $B$

-- Formula: $c^2 = a^2 + b^2 - 2ab\cos(C)$
+- Method: Use $c^2 = a^2 + b^2 - 2ab\cos(C)$

 - Given: Sides $a$, $b$, and $c$